-C/4 in Maths GCSE and C/4 in English Language or Literature GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY Topics include conformity, obedience, resisting obedience, influences on social change, memory and why we forget, eve-witness testimony. development of attachments. maternal deprivation, orphan studies, definitions of abnormality, the causes and treatments of mental disorders: phobias; depression; OCD; schizophrenia, origins of psychology, approaches to psychology, the nervous system, neurons and synaptic transmission, brain localization, biological rhythms, the endocrine system, gender identity, forensic (criminal) psychology.
-IS THIS COURSE RIGHT FOR ME Students must be interested in people. why people do things, say things and think things.
+4 in English Language GCSE or 4 in English Literature GCSE and 4 in Maths GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.

+WHAT WILL I STUDY

+Topics include conformity, obedience, resisting obedience, influences on social change, memory and why we forget, eve-witness testimony. development of attachments, maternal deprivation, orphan studies. definitions of abnormality, the causes and treatments of mental disorders: phobias; depression; OCD; schizophrenia, origins of psychology, approaches to psychology, the nervous system, neurons and synaptic transmission, brain localization, biological rhythms, the endocrine system, gender identity, forensic (criminal) psychology.

+IS THIS COURSE RIGHT FOR ME

+Students must be interested in people, why people do things, say things and think things.
 Students must have an open mind, and be able to change their opinions in light of scientific evidence.
 Students must be really keen to develop their evaluative skills, using self-reflection and peer work.
 Students must realise that psychology is a rigorous scientific discipline and will be expected to work hard.
 Students will be supported in and out of lessons through challenging concepts, and will be expected to work independently and collaboratively throughout an ultimately rewarding two years.
 You will need good Maths and English skills.

+WHERE NEXT

-WHERE NEXT Psychology is useful for any job that requires lots of interaction or an understanding of human behaviour and development.
+Psychology is useful for any job that requires lots of interaction or an understanding of human behaviour and development.
 As a science, Psychology is a thriving academic discipline dedicated to the study of human behaviour and the connected thoughts, feelings, and motivations behind it.
 People with skills in Psychology are sought after in business, management, sport, teaching, research, social work and careers in counselling and healthcare.
 Skills that you will develop from studying Psychology will include analytical and organisational skills and learning about scientific research methods and collecting and working with data.
 Learning about human behaviour can also help to build your communication, teamwork and leadership skills.
 Jobs directly related to your degree could include: Psychologist (various specialisms), Teacher, Mental Health and Wellbeing Practitioner.
 Jobs where your degree would be useful include: Advice Worker, Human Resources Officer, Market Researcher and Play Therapist.
 Useful websites include British Psychological Society, Prospects, All About Careers and The Apprenticeship Guide.

+STUDENT PROFILE Harvey

+PREVIOUS SCHOOL:

+STUDYING AT BHASVIC:

+Dorothy Stringer

+Politics, Modern History, Economics A levels

+I decided to come to BHASVIC because I had heard about the learning culture that exists here and that had always impressed me.
+The chance to come to such a successful and diverse college with so much on offer was my main reason for coming here.
+I love studying in the library as it is a great place to get stuck in to work and is a perfect example of BHASVIC's learning culture in action.
+Students here are really passionate about their learning!
+As well as my A levels I really valued being part of the Model United Nations society, which involved a residential trip which gave us the opportunity to meet a host of new people, debate some dynamic topics and learn more about the process and history of the United Nations.